 One of the best ways to find studies that include such scales is to search with Google scholar using the latent variable name (e.g., "test anxiety"), include the term scale or instrument, include the term reliability or Cronbach, and validity.

-Here is the search term I used.
+Here is the search term I used and below is one example I found that listed test anxiety items.